ezdevfront/gameCards/README.md

 * Default number of Decks are set to 2 in project, its however easy to change in source code.

-* Implements basic functionality according to assignment specs:
+* Implements basic functionality according to specs:
 * -Deck is created in sorted order hearts(Ace, 2, 3...King), diamonds, clovers, spades.
    If 2 or more decks are present: hearts( Ace, Ace, 2, 2, 3, 3...King, King) etc same as above.
 * Functions